jalimena/genproductions/README.md

 and uploading the tar file to your private sandbox (no worries, this is not published) HEPData will then show you what your entry would look like.

-If you'd like to check out more complex examples, have a look at one of the existing submissions, e.g. `EXO-16-056`.